-It’s not an exaggeration to say that proper core training during pregnancy is the most significant thing you can do to improve your own health, and the health of your growing baby.
+It’s not an exaggeration to say that proper core training during and after pregnancy is the most significant thing you can do to improve your own health, and the health of your growing baby.
 However, the keyword here is “proper.”
 There is definitely a right and wrong way to go about this.
 Proper training can help prevent pregnancy pains and injuries (especially diastasis recti), improve your ability to push, enhance your immunity and digestion, reduce stress, expedite your postpartum recovery, and even create a healthier growth environment for your baby.
 So let’s start here by explaining the key muscles to focus on and the #1 most IMPORTANT core training technique to master first.

 Muscles to Focus on: The “Core Canister”